World Magnetic Model 2015 Google spreadsheet Application

 - Open the sheet and you should see example worksheet.
 Start by changing the input fields.
 You should see the declination values get automatically updated.

 - You may import your data on to the work sheet.
-The required inputs are altitude, latitude, longitude and year.
+The required inputs are altitude, latitude, longitude year and component required.

 - Altitude (km) - Height above the WGS84 ellipsoid.
 For most uses, it is safe to use the height above mean sea level (MSL)